mixxxdj/manual/source/hardware/controllers/akai_mpk_mini_2.rst

 AKAI MPK Mini mkII
 ===================

-The *AKAI MPK Mini mkII* is a funny keyboard controller for musicians.
+The *Akai MPK Mini mkII* is a funny keyboard controller for musicians.
 This device is not really conceived for DJing but this adaptation can be funny.

 -  `Manufacturer’s product